 5.7.11.2.3 BaseGlyphV1List and LayerV1List

 The BaseGlyphV1List table is, conceptually, similar to the baseGlyphRecords array in COLR version 0, providing records that map a base glyph to a color glyph definition.
-The color glyph definition is significantly different, however—see 5.7.11.1.
+The color glyph definitions that each refer to are significantly different, however—see 5.7.11.1.

 BaseGlyphV1List table: